 The Professional Committee meets three times per year, once at the time and place of the annual World Library and Information Congress.

 Issues common to library and information services around the world are the concern of the IFLA Strategic Programmes.
 Directed by the Professional Committee, the objectives and projects of the Strategic Programmes relate to the Federation's Programme and the priorities of the Divisions and Sections.
-ALP (Action for Development through Libraries Programme) has very wide scope, concentrating on the broad range of concerns specific to the developing world.
+The Library Development Programm (LDP) has very wide scope, concentrating on the broad range of concerns specific to the developing world.
 The others cover current, internationally important issues, including: Preservation and Conservation (PAC), IFLA UNIMARC and the IFLA Committee on Standards, which coordinates standards work within and beyond IFLA and support standards activities in IFLA professional units, principally in sections.

-Strategic Programmes are each managed by a Director, who reports to the Professional Committee and Governing Board.
+- UNIMARC reports to the Governing Board.
 IFLA is grateful to the Biblioteca Nacional, Portugal and their librarians for generously hosting the UNIMARC Strategic Programme.

 Divisions and Sections

 Sections are the primary focus for the Federation's work in a particular type of library and information service, in an aspect of library and information science or in a region.
 All IFLA Members are entitled to register for Sections of their choice.
 Once registered, voting Members have the right to nominate specialists for the Standing Committee of the Sections for which they are registered.
 The Standing Committee is the key group of professionals who develop and monitor the programme of the Section.
 Sections are grouped into five Divisions.